tailsdotcom/data-test-initial/README.md

 ## Challenge 2: _Super secret treat_

-Our food team has developed a new kind super secret treat which we think all of our dogs are going to love.
+Our food team has developed a new kind of super secret treat which we think all of our dogs are going to love.
 What we don't know is whether it should be square or round.
 We sent some samples to a selection of our loyal subscribers and then offered them the opportunity to buy more.
 The results of that test are below.

 | Month | # Dogs offered Square Treat | # Dogs who bought Square Treat  | # Dogs offered Round Treat | # Dogs who bought Round Treat  |
 | ----- |:---------------------------:|:-------------------------------:|:--------------------------:|:------------------------------:|